16 Great Back to School Books to Read With Your Students

 This book helps children figure out the difference between problems they can work out themselves and problems they need adult assistance with.

-More Great Back to School Reads:
+More Great Back-to-School Reads:

 Chrysanthemum | by Kevin Henke